NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

 and thus informed the ruleset formation.
 In cases where engineering judgment was required, rules were assigned based on what was understood to be the most common construction practice.
 In cases where that was not clear, the ruleset assigned the most vulnerable configuration for a more conservative approach to loss estimation.
-The rulesets from the :ref:`lbl-testbed_Atlantic_City` testbed are applied here, without modification as the purpose herein is solely to demonstrate the workflow.
+The rulesets from the `Atlantic County, NJ <https://nheri-simcenter.github.io/R2D-Documentation/common/testbeds/atlantic_city/index.html>`_ testbed are applied here, without modification as the purpose herein is solely to demonstrate the workflow.
 It is acknowledged that, while also grounded in the International Residential Code and International Building Code, Louisiana has a different regulatory framework and code eras that would require adaptation of the rulesets.
 Such adaptations are encouraged